<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2>Tip 5: Stay Current on Fluid Checks for Applicable Models</h2>

-<p>Electric Yamaha models have a simpler fluid picture than gas-powered vehicles, but fluid maintenance still applies where it&#8217;s relevant — transaxle and differential fluid on models where those components are present, and brake fluid on vehicles equipped with hydraulic braking systems.
-Gas-powered Yamaha models require oil changes and coolant checks on a regular schedule.</p>
+<p>Electric golf cars typically have a simpler fluid picture than gas-powered vehicles, but fluid maintenance still applies where it&#8217;s relevant — transaxle and differential fluid on models where those components are present, and brake fluid on vehicles equipped with hydraulic braking systems.
+Gas-powered Yamaha models require oil changes and fuel &amp; charging systems checks on a regular schedule.</p>

 <p>Consult your owner&#8217;s manual for the specific fluid requirements and service intervals for your model.
 If you&#8217;re not sure what applies to your vehicle or when the last service was performed, bring it in and we&#8217;ll do a full evaluation.
 Fluid-related failures — a seized transaxle, for example — tend to be expensive repairs that proper maintenance intervals would have prevented entirely.</p>